stefanoslig/blog/_posts/angular-composables.md

 }
 ```

 What we simply did was to extract the logic we had in the component (and we want to reuse in other components) into an external function.
+Here are some conventions and best practices we follow:

+#### Naming

+It is a convention to name composable functions with camelCase names that start with "use".

+#### Return Values

 From this function we return the state we want to be exposed in the component.
-In our example we initialized the `mouse` field.
+The state consists of one or more Signals which can be used in the template of our component or other computed properties or effects.
+In our example we initialized the `mouse` field with the `useMouse` composable which returns two signals.

+#### Usage Restrictions

 *** Because this function injects the `DOCUMENT` token using the `inject` function can only be used in construction context (i.e. in the of constructor, fields initialization) but not in the component's lifecycle hooks for example ***

 Angular v16 has introduced a new provider called DestroyRef.
 DestroyRef lets you set callbacks to run for any cleanup or destruction behavior.
 The scope of this destruction depends on where DestroyRef is injected.
 This new feature fits perfectly with the Angular composables and gives us the power to perform clean up tasks (e.g removing the event listener like in our example , unsubscribe from subscriptions) in our components, when the Component or Directive that uses it is destroyed.

-// maybe need to explain a little bit more the code above (e.g signals, naming convention) ?
+### Async State Example

 ### Why not exposing the same logic in a service?